Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Tip: Add pull-out shelving inside the cabinets to make kitchen items more accessible.

 Although higher-end countertops may be more costly, cheaper and out-dated countertops may cost you more in the long run since they’re more prone to staining and disrepair.
-As a landlord, installing new countertops in natural materials such as granite, quartz, marble, or slate will instantly polish the kitchen and appeal more to potential tenants.
+As a landlord, installing new countertops in natural materials like granite, quartz, marble, or slate will instantly polish the kitchen and appeal to more potential tenants.

 Approximate cost: $1,800 – $4,000